 - Belonging to a congregation of People Not Like Us and getting along.

-- Unity of purpose, values and concepts of God and ourselves.
+- Unity of purpose, values, concepts and understanding of God and ourselves.

 20. Jesus is often quoted as saying "if two or three of you agree on anything,